Reddford House The Hills Music Teacher Receives Recognition for Work on Grammy-Award Winning Album

 Monde talks about his journey as a music teacher

 The former Idols SA finalist further shared how he went from being a singer to a school music teacher at Reddford House, The Hills.
-He also mentioned his journey mentoring the students and how they reacted when they found out that Mtsuwana won an international award.
+He also mentioned his journey of mentoring the students and how they reacted when they found out that Mtsuwana had received international acknowledgement.

 He said: